vmware-nsx/terraform_edge_topologies/4pnic_hosts_2vSphereClusters/README.md

 ![alt text](https://github.com/vmware-nsx/terraform_edge_topologies/blob/main/4pnic_hosts_2vSphereClusters/assets/Rack_layout.png?raw=true)

 ## VDS Configuration
 VDSs (One per cluster) are created by the SDDC manager cluster creation workflow.
-An edge management dvpg must be created manually before using Terrfaorm to deploy the edges.
+An edge management dvpg must be created manually before using Terraform to deploy the edges.
 All other VDS configurations and dvpg creation are automated via Terraform.
-The objects created by Terraform are presented in blue in the diagram, in purple/violet those must be present in advance.
+The objects created by Terraform are presented in blue in the diagram, and in purple/violet those that must be present in advance.
 ![alt text](https://github.com/vmware-nsx/terraform_edge_topologies/blob/main/4pnic_hosts_2vSphereClusters/assets/VDSs.png?raw=true)

 ## NSX Edge host switch configuration